paulbradshaw/journalismrecipebook/explainer.md

 Consider whether your subject might be best structured around sub-questions, events, actors, themes or key facts - or a combination.
 What are likely to be the questions/elements you need to introduce first, and which ones come last?
 (A common final section is 'what happens next?' or something else that looks ahead).

 Consider whether you might use a listicle or charticle format, too.
+Or you might use a **conversational** format, as in *[Why do new medicines cost so much, and what can we do about it?](https://www.theguardian.com/news/2018/apr/09/why-do-new-medicines-cost-so-much-and-what-can-we-do-about-it)*

+You can [find resources on explainers here](https://pinboard.in/u:paulbradshaw/t:explainers) and [examples here](https://pinboard.in/u:paulbradshaw/t:explainer), including [video expliners](https://pinboard.in/u:paulbradshaw/t:explainer+video)